hotaki-lab/Digit-Recognition-MNIST-Data-/Readme.md

 * **Error (λ = 1) = 0.7697**
 * **Error (λ = 0.1) = 0.7698**
 * **Error (λ = 0.01) = 0.7702**

+# What went Wrong?

+**We found that no matter what λ factor we try, the test error is LARGE.
+With some thinking, we realize that something is wrong with this approach.**
+**The loss function related to the closed-form solution is inadequate for this problem.**